Ensuring Quality: AccelOne’s QA Engineering for a Cable TV Network App

 The Page Object Model design pattern was used for testing architecture.
 This strategy facilitated test maintenance and prevented code duplication.

 Semi-automated case testing was an important element of the solution.
-It allowed AccelOne to:
+It allowed AccelOne nearshore team to:

 • Conduct tests quickly and generate QA reports